holochain/holochain-rust/doc/holochain_101/src/how_to_contribute.md

 ### Merging a Pull Request

 3) Under "Conversation" you can merge the pull request, which integrates it into the `develop` branch.
-Changes are automatically deployed to [https://holochain.github.io/holochain-rust](https://holochain.github.io/holochain-rust) and usually appear there within 30 minutes.
-Merging a pull request should only be performed after it has received two "Approval" reviews.
+Changes automatically deploy to [https://holochain.github.io/holochain-rust](https://holochain.github.io/holochain-rust) within ~30 minutes.
+Merge the pull request once it has received two approved reviews.

 ## Contributing by Cloning and Running Mdbook (advanced)